mintanwei/Development-and-Validation-of-a-Multi-Task-Deep-Learning-Algorithm-for-the-Detection-and-Recognition/README.md

-# A Real-Time Artificial Intelligence System for Classification and Segmentation of Esophagus Precancerous Lesions with Randomized Controlled Trial
+# Clinically applicable artificial intelligence for classification and segmentation of esophagus precancerous lesions with randomized controlled trials

 This folder includes source code of tensorflow implementation for "A Real-Time Artificial Intelligence System for Classification and Segmentation of Esophagus Precancerous Lesions with Randomized Controlled Trial"